-Certain marketable equity securities are classified as available-for-sale and reported at market value with unrealized gains and losses recorded as accumulated other comprehensive loss on the accompanying condensed consolidated balance sheets.
-Additionally, the Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive loss, after giving effect to the minority interest share of such gains and losses.
-Comprehensive loss was \$387 million and \$460 million for the three months ended March 31, 2007 and 2006, respectively.
+The Company reports changes in the fair value of interest rate agreements designated as hedging the variability of cash flows associated with floating-rate debt obligations, that meet the effectiveness criteria of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, in accumulated other comprehensive income (loss).
+Comprehensive loss was \$307 million and \$436 million for the three months ended March 31, 2007 and 2006, respectively.

-Accounting for Derivative Instruments and Hedging Activities
+9. Accounting for Derivative Instruments and Hedging Activities